-- 1. Lodging, meals & other costs will only be paid for days when team or individuals are actually competing.
+- 1. Lodging & other costs will only be paid for days when teams or individuals are actually competing.
 Unless, it is necessary to travel the night before due to early participation times and/or tournament functions. - 2.
 State tournaments in which there are individual qualifiers, the Activities Department will pay in the following manner:

 One participant - Expenses for participant and one coach.
-One coaches' room and one for participant. \$6.00 per meal allowance.
+One coaches' room and one for participant.